msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

 <img align = "center" width = "1000" height = "200" src = "https://github.com/msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/assets/148572780/aa9049d5-5fe0-4c51-9bc8-9ff2eb2ea86e">

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Combining data from multiple tables to provide detailed order information</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that JOIN combines data from multiple tables based on common fields, and aliases provide meaningful names for columns.
+This query aims to retrieve detailed information about the five most recent orders.
+It utilizes JOINs to combine the Orders, Customer, OrderItem, and Product tables, selecting relevant information from each table and using aliases to provide clear column names.
+The results are sorted in descending order based on order creation time to obtain the five most recent orders. </li>
 </ul>